makinteract/openai-chains/README.md

 ## History

-Both prompts keep track of the past prompt invocations and results—something similar to the concept of [threads](https://platform.openai.com/docs/assistants/deep-dive/managing-threads-and-messages).
+Both types of prompts keep track of the user's input messagesand the responses—something similar to the concept of [threads](https://platform.openai.com/docs/assistants/deep-dive/managing-threads-and-messages).

-This means that you do not need to manually keep track of your prompts or their responses.
+This means that you do not need to manually keep track of your prompts and their responses, as they are automatically stored for you.
 Here is an example.

 ```js
 const prompt = getPrompt(